What are Traeger Wood Pellets?

 Two rollers are located on the inside of the die, the pellets are produced on the outer edge of the die.
 The rollers are not actually set against the surface of the die.
 There should be no metal to metal contact.
 The rollers are set with a small gap, typically 1mm to create a carpet of material against the die.
 This gap improves pellet quality and also increases roller and die service life.

 Cooling the Traeger BBQ Wood Pellets and Packaging

 After the wood pellets leave the pellet mill they first need to be cooled before packaging.
 The wood pellets leave the pellet mill hot.
 As the wood pellets still contain between 7-10% moisture if they are placed in a plastic bag hot they will sweat and break apart.
+The reason plastic bags are used is it’s very important to protect wood pellets from moisture.
 Therefore it’s very important to let the wood pellets cool before they are packaged up.
 Large counter flow coolers will be used where a fan pulls air through the pellets and vents to the outside.

 In the screenshot from the video above you can see the operator fill standard 20lb bags.
 This is a typical bag size also used for fuel pellets.
 However, you can also source Traeger BBQ wood pellets and other brands in small pouch bags.
 These can be purchased as part of a set to try and range of BBQ wood pellets in a smoke pot.

 Conclusions on How Traeger Wood Pellets are Made

 Generally, the process is very similar to how I describe the pellet production process in my other posts.
 The main difference with Traeger wood pellets is the wide range of different species they have to deal with.
 Furthermore, they are producing a food-grade product.
 As Traeger have to source a wide range of wood species, the logistics of getting those different raw materials to their pellet plant in sufficient volumes must be a challenge.